EightMedia/eightmailboilerplate/README.md

 ---
 #### Clean Jade templates (with some smart mixins)
 Nest those pretty tables the smart and readable way using jade mixins.
 This will make your emailtemplate creating life a lot easier.
+You can find the jade files in `src/` and `src/mixins`.

 ![](https://raw.github.com/EightMedia/eightmailboilerplate/master/github/jade.jpg)